Docker Image Paths and Configuration Options

 Run as non-root

-root user, so Qodana would be able to read any bind-mounted volumes with the project and write the results.
-Which also leads to files in
+root user so that Qodana IntelliJ can read any volumes bind-mounted with the project and write the results.
+As a result, files in the

 root after the run.

-To avoid this, you can run container as a current user:
+To avoid this, you can run the container as a regular user:

 Note that in this case, the

 results/ folder on host should already be created and owned by you.
 Otherwise, Docker will create it as

 root and Qodana IntelliJ will not be able to write to it.

 You can decrease the time for a Qodana IntelliJ run by persisting cache from one run to another.
 For example, package and dependency management tools such as Maven, Gradle, npm, and Yarn keep a local cache of downloaded dependencies.